 Industrial Strategy

-Then, in 2022 the “EU Inflation reduction act” was published, with the clear intention of providing incentives to the US industrial production.
+Then, in 2022 the US Inflation Reduction Act” was published, with the clear intention of providing incentives to the US industrial production.
 It has been focused on rate of progress, facilitating early and sustained investment, project-by-project.
-The incentives– mainly provided federal tax credits - would allow an easy and simple incremental value to be assigned to an investment for low or zero-carbon production of goods.
+The incentives– mainly providing federal tax credits - would allow an easy and simple incremental value to be assigned to an investment for low or zero-carbon production of goods.

-This is why the “Net Zero Industry Act” has been published by the European Commission, and FuelsEurope welcome it in its aim of promoting the ramp-up of critical technologies and their deployment to help EU decarbonization objectives; it also praises its emphasis on industrial investments and competitiveness.
-This legislative proposal shows a renewed attention towards energy security, providing a possible response to new global challenges.
-With this perspective, we aim at contributing to the debate related to this legislation by sharing our views on how promoting the deployment of renewable and low-carbon technologies would help the resilience of the EU industry which, unfortunately, is facing a growing and dangerous trend of de-industrialization.
+This is why the “Net Zero Industry Act” has been proposed by the European Commission in 2023 and formally adopted in June 2024.
+FuelsEurope welcomes it in its aim of promoting the ramp-up of critical technologies and their deployment to help EU decarbonization objectives; it also praises its emphasis on industrial investments and competitiveness.
+This Regulation shows a renewed attention towards energy security, providing a possible response to new global challenges.
+With this perspective, FuelsEurope underlines that a system based on incentives and promoting the deployment of all renewable and low-carbon technologies would help the resilience of the EU industry which, unfortunately, is facing a growing and dangerous trend of de-industrialization.

 Publications: